AnthonyVeilleux/COS498FinalProjectAV/README.md

-This is a read me test update
+This is a read me test update...
+Does the vscode gui work?